Abhinimap/unified_http_client/README.md

       appBar: AppBar(
 ```

-Calling APi using ErrorHandelerFlutter class
+Calling APi using UnifiedHttpClient class
-use `ErrorHandelerFlutter().get(url)` to make GET request call
+use `UnifiedHttpClient().get(url)` to make GET request call
 and get response as Result class, use Switch statement to iterate through Success or Failure

 Below is sample code for how the request are made and how response are manipulated